Technigo/project-guess-who/README.md

 It was useful to have part of the code already provided as we could focused on what is important to learn and be able to see a functional and styled page in the end.

-The step 4 was very challenging for me as I got an error message, the program couldnt read the type property.
-In the end I got help from a classmate to be able to move forward as saving that value in a variable did not solved the problem work.

 ## View it live